 Your message and personal details will be stored securely and only accessible by members of the RAF Web Team and administrators of this website.
 They will not share your identifiable personal details with any other parties, and your message and details will be deleted once your enquiry has been resolved.

-"To generate, sustain and develop the forces needed to succeed on current and future operations."
+"To generate, sustain and, when directed, command forces for current operations; and develop forces for future operations."

-2 Group has the main role of producing and retaining military capability.
-The speed and global reach of 2 Group's Air Mobility and Force Protection force elements allow the UK to deploy, sustain and recover in reply to any security and humanitarian crises.
+2 Group’s role is to generate and employ military capability.
+The speed and global reach of 2 Group’s Force Protection and Air Mobility Force Elements allow the UK to rapidly deploy, sustain and recover its Armed Forces in response to developing security and humanitarian crises.

-He became the Air Officer Commanding No. 2 Group RAF in June 2017.
+He became the Air Officer Commanding No. 2 Group in October 2019.

 The group was first formed as a training group, but was deactivated after the armistice.

 The Group was reformed as 2 (Bombing) Group on 20 March 1936, with its headquarters base at Abingdon.
 By the outbreak of war Group Headquarters were at RAF Wyton and a Blenheim from 2 Group made the first British operational sortie to cross the German frontier in the Second World War.
 The following day saw the Group's Blenheims make the first British bombing attack of the war.
 2 Group flew just over 57,000 operational sorties at a cost of 2,671 men killed or missing and 396 wounded.
 It was disbanded on 1 May 1947.